NY Daily News slashes newsroom staffing in half

 “The reporters at the Daily News are some of the very best in the business.
 I am heartbroken for them today, and for New York,” said New York Attorney General Barbara Underwood.
 “We need strong local newspapers to hold those in power to account.”

-Tronc Inc., based in Chicago, owns the Chicago Tribune, The Baltimore Sun, the Orlando Sentinel, and other media operations.
+Tronc owns the Chicago Tribune, The Baltimore Sun, the Orlando Sentinel, and other media operations.

+It has clashed with the leadership of other newspapers it has acquired during heavy staff cuts, including the Los Angeles Times.
+The paper last month was returned to local ownership after nearly two decades of control by the company that is now known as Tronc.

+The Times once had more than 1,200 journalists and more than 25 foreign bureaus.
+Now it employs about 400 journalists with bureaus in Sacramento, Washington and a handful of foreign and national outposts.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.